Dotneteer/kliveide/docs/_posts/documents/2021-01-01-language-structure.md

 Wait1:  djnz Wait1 // wait while the counter reaches zero
 ```

-Block comments can be put anywhere within an instruction line betwen `/*` and `*/` tokens, until they do not break other tokens.
+Block comments can be put anywhere within an instruction line between `/*` and `*/` tokens, until they do not break other tokens.
 Nonetheless, block comments cannot span multiple lines, they must start and end within the same source code line.
 All of the block comments in this code snippet are correct:

 ```
 SetAttr: